 So what’s the easiest state to get section 8?
 You guessed it South Dakota!

 Summary: The HOPE IV program is a demonstration that combines rental assistance with case management and supportive services to help very low-income, frail, elderly persons remain in an independent living environment and to prevent their premature placement in nursing homes.

-What is a project-based voucher program?
+What is a section 811 voucher?

 Summary: Through the Section 811 Supportive Housing for Persons with Disabilities program, HUD provides funding to develop and subsidize rental housing with the availability of supportive services for very low- and extremely low-income adults with disabilities.